WeeLonelySoul/Felix-The-resource-daemon/README.md

 So that's why I made Felix, to inform me when the network is down, if I'm running out of RAM or if the CPU is getting clogged.

 He's pretty much like a other resource daemons, or monitors out there.<br>
-But for me it was important that I had created it and hey, sharing is caring.
+But for me it was important that I had created it, and hey sharing is caring.

 # Installation
+<b>I'm dropping the install script for the new version of Felix.
+This means that you have to install the dependencies yourself.
+I've listed them below!</b>

+## If you're using the gen3 version of Felix, follow this guide
+To use the new version of Felix (also known as gen3) install the following dependencies

+* gi
+* requests

+Both dependencies can be installed with pip, the command is `sudo pip install "Dependency"`

+## If you're using the gen2 version of Felix, follow this guide
+#### The setup file is made for Ubuntu/Debian
 To install Felix, I have tried to make it as easy as possible. <br />Just run `python setup.py install` from the root directory of Felix.<br />
 He will look for his folder inside `/home/$USER/` and `/home/$USER/Downloads/` so make sure that the folder is placed in either one of those.